Ben-Oren/ben-oren.github.io/_posts/2018-10-1-Figuring-Out-Pyplot-and-Matplotlib-Once-and-for-All.md

 - The semicolon at the end of the plt.plot call supresses jn from 'printing' the last line of the cell

-- Notice that the main library is a subclass of matplotlib called pyplot that we're importing as its own object.
+- Notice that the main library we're using is a subclass of matplotlib called pyplot that we're importing.
 >It's pyplot (which we imported as plt) that acts as the workhorse graphing tool.
 IOW: feed data into pyplot to produce a chart.